microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

 1. On the Dashboard page, click **Access Your Fare History** to navigate to the fare history page.

-1. If you look at the totals for the Fare and Driver column in the table, you will note that the total for the driver column is incorrect.
+1. If you look at the totals for the Fare and Driver column in the table, you will notice that the total for the driver column is incorrect.

 1. Click the Test Extension beaker icon and click the Camera icon (capture image).

     ![Click Add Screenshot](images/click-camera.png)

 1. Capture the grid with the incorrect total.
-Annotate the image appropriately and click the tick (accept) icon.
+Annotate the image appropriately and click the check (accept) icon.

     ![Capture an image of the Bug](images/add-screenshot.png)

-1. Click the Test Extension beaker icon and click flyout (lower right) of the icon with the page and exclamation mark (new bug).
+1. Click the Test Extension beaker icon and click on flyout (lower right) of the icon with the page and exclamation mark (new bug).
 From the menu click Create bug.

     ![Create a new bug](images/new-bug.png)